on3ir0s/KRC20-ForestSeeker/README.md

 This project is open-source and licensed under the MIT License.

 ## External dependencies
 This software uses the public Kasplex APIs to retrieve the KRC20 transactions data.
-It has no other external dependency or requirement.
+It does not rely on any other external data source.

 ## Use
 ### Prerequisites
-- **python 3**; testing has been performed with version **3.13.1**
+- **python > 3.11**; testing has been performed with version **3.13.1**
 - **git**, if the dedicated command will be used to clone the repo (see below)

 ### Creation of a virtual environment